oracle/macaron/README.md

 ## Security

-Please consult the [security guide](./SECURITY.md) for our responsible security vulnerability disclosure process
+Please consult the [security guide](./SECURITY.md) for our responsible security vulnerability disclosure process.

 ## License

-Copyright (c) 20222, 2023 Oracle and/or its affiliates.
+Copyright (c) 2022, 2023 Oracle and/or its affiliates.
 Macaron is licensed under the [Universal Permissive License (UPL), Version 1.0](./LICENSE.txt).